mahmudhera/seqfeaturizer_py/README.md

 ### 3) BED + genome FASTA (optional)

-If you have genomic intervals, you can extract sequences directly:
+If we have genomic intervals, we can extract sequences directly:

 - BED columns: `chr start end [name]`
 - Requires `--genome-fasta path/to/genome.fa`